gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ## Finished Theme

-This is still a work in progress for me.
-The following image can show my first quick theme I put together.
-It is based on a Monokai theme but customized in a few areas for personal preference.
+This is still a work in progress, and I am still making minor tweaks as I go.
+This theme is based on a Monokai theme and customized in a few areas for personal preference.

 ![finishedtheme](/images/2015/05/finishedtheme.PNG)

-Here is a Gist with my current theme ISESteroidsThemeXML file.
+## <a name="Gist"></a>Gist

-POST GIST HERE
+{% gist gerane/6206dd9755fd365c3887 %}

 ## Related Posts
 {: .t60 }